 In a service-based industry like roofing, profits can vary from year to year.
 From weather occurrences to excess material orders, a roofing company’s profits often depend heavily on the planning and execution of initiatives by owners and upper management.
-Identifying new opportunities to grow your roofing company often depend on new ideas, so AccuLynx has 6 easy adjustments to your business model that you might not be trying that can help you increase profits next season.
+Identifying new opportunities to grow your roofing company often depend on new ideas, so AccuLynx has 6 easy adjustments to your business model that you might not be trying that can help you increase your roofing business profit margin next season.

-One way of increasing your profit margins is to ensure that you’re not undervaluing your professional services and charge the appropriate amount for your work.
+One way of increasing your roofing business profit margin is to ensure that you’re not undervaluing your professional services and charge the appropriate amount for your work.
 Consider the level of expertise of your project managers, foremen and crews have.
 Do they have any specific certifications?
 How long have they been in the industry?

 When you sell a roof to client, make sure you’re prepared to sell them not only a new roof, but the value you will provide to their home.According to research from Inc.com

 Many consumers are familiar with the nature of value-based pricing…About one-third of consumers are purely hung up on price, while the other two-thirds are open to at least hearing your argument.
 Charge what you know your work is worth.

 2. Redistribute your advertising dollars